 - 15. Go Cantina Hopping

-Kicking off our list of things to do in Merida is a walk around the city’s Centro Historico.
-Apparently only Mexico City and Havana, Cuba have larger historic centers than Merida, so there’s a lot to see and do here.
+Kicking off my list of things to do in Merida is a walk around the city’s Centro Historico.
+Apparently, only Mexico City and Havana, Cuba, have larger historic centers than Merida, so there’s a lot to see and do here.

 Join a Walking Tour